Islam in Houston: Ismailism

 Some Ismaili Muslims belong to the Dawoodi Bohra sect.
 Mariya Karimjee, a Bohra Muslim who lived in Houston, wrote that the Houston Bohris were more religious than those in Karachi, her city of origin.
 Karimjee also stated that "The entire Bohri community in Houston stuck together like glue" since the sect members she was acquainted with "all lived in the same neighborhoods, were concentrated in the same few public schools, and often interacted solely with other Bohris."
 The Houston Bohri community increased in size during the post-September 11 attacks era.

 Ahmadiyya

 Houston has an Ahmadiyya community with a mosque.
 The mosque is located in northern Harris County.

 On Thursday, May 22, 2008, Sheikh Najam Ali ran an advertisement in his newspaper, the Pakistan Times, that stated that the Ahmadiyya were Muslim and that announced an Ahmadiyya celebration.
 Because of the advertisement, several distribution sites removed his newspapers, several anonymous callers gave him death threats, and several advertisers cancelled their services.
 In regards to the death threats, Jill Carroll of the Houston Chronicle wrote "Can we just resolve that we will resist death threats to people we don't like, or to people of whom we don't approve, especially in religious matters?
 Can we just say "no" to death threats or calls for people's death?"

+Nation of Islam

+Throughout the area, Greater Houston has at least one Nation of Islam mosque.